Raspberry (color)

 Raspberry is a color that resembles the color of raspberries.

+It is a bright, vivid shade of red.

 The first recorded use of raspberry as a color name in English was in 1892.
+The colour is sourced by Maerz and Paul below.

 Variations

 French raspberry

 At right is displayed the color French raspberry, which is the deep rich tone of raspberry called framboise (French name of the raspberry) in the Pourpre.com color list, a color list widely popular in France.

 Raspberry rose

 At right is displayed the color raspberry rose.

 The color raspberry rose is a deep tone of raspberry.

 The first recorded use of raspberry rose as a color name in English was in 1950, in the Descriptive Color Names Dictionary.

 The normalized color coordinates for raspberry rose are identical to irresistible, which was first recorded as a color name in English in 1948, in the Plochere Color System.

 Raspberry glacé

-The color raspberry glacé is displayed at right.
-It is a medium shade of raspberry that is used in interior design.
+The color raspberry glacé is displayed on the right.
+It is a medium shade of raspberry that is used in interior design, fashion, design and art.
+It also resembles the colour of luscious hue of ripe raspberries.

 The first recorded use of raspberry glacé as a color name in English was in 1926.

 The source of this color is the Plochere Color System, a color system formulated in 1948 that is widely used by interior designers.

 The normalized color coordinates for raspberry glacé are identical to mauve taupe, first recorded as a color name in English in 1925.